alifiroozabadi/Terraform-Vsphere/Create-VM/readme.md

   vsphere_password   = "Your vSphere Password"
   vsphere_server     = "Your vSphere URL or IP" vm_count           = "Number of VMs"
-  vm_prefix          = "ِThe Name You want to Give to VM" vm_cpu             = "Number of CPUs" vm_mem             = "Memory Size (MB)" vm_disk            = "Disk Size (GB)"
+  vm_prefix          = "The Name You want to Give to VM" vm_cpu             = "Number of CPUs" vm_mem             = "Memory Size (MB)" vm_disk            = "Disk Size (GB)"